 Bricks have been used in construction for centuries across the UK and all over the world.
 They are incredibly versatile and can be used for many different purposes.
 In addition, they can also be very aesthetically pleasing.
 However, like all external hard surfaces bricks do need cleaning from time to time to ensure they stay in good condition.
-Using a good quality brick cleaner now and again can certainly help to keep most types of brickwork looking presentable at all times.
+Using a good quality cleaner for brickwork can certainly help to keep it looking presentable at all times.

 Bricks can be seen everywhere and although mostly used externally, many properties now have bricks used for internal feature walls.
-Moreover, there are various types of bricks ranging from facing bricks, common burnt clay bricks, engineering bricks, concrete bricks and sand lime bricks, for example.
+Moreover, there are various types of bricks ranging from facing bricks, common burnt clay bricks, engineering bricks, concrete bricks and sand-lime bricks, for example.
 Facing bricks are the most popular in the UK and have been used for thousands of years.
-Primarily used on external walls of a building they are often used because of they look good on the eye.
+Primarily used on external walls of a building they are often used because they look good.
 Engineering bricks are very strong and have low water absorption and are often used in areas like manholes, sewers and retaining walls where resistance to water penetration is important.
-Every brick type has its use and there is not one type that suits every purpose.
+Every brick type has its use and there is no one type that suits every purpose.
 It’s often a case of personal choice combined with cost as some are significantly more expensive than others.

 Brick acid cleaner removes efflorescence

 Brick acid cleaner

 If you are considering using a brick acid to clean brickwork, it’s important to take care and wear appropriate protective clothing and gloves at all times.
 A brick acid cleaner will dissolve cement and mortar stains on bricks so it will certainly burn unprotected skin.
 So, considering health and safety during use should be paramount.
 If you are thinking of using a brick acid, it’s important to read the application guidelines and follow them closely.